PowerDNS/pdns/pdns/dnsdistdist/docs/reference/kvs.rst

 These are all the functions, objects and methods related to the CDB and LMDB key value stores.

-As of 1.4.0, the CDB and LMDB code is considered experimental.

 A lookup into a key value store can be done via the :func:`KeyValueStoreLookupRule` rule or the :func:`KeyValueStoreLookupAction` action, using the usual selectors to match the incoming queries for which the lookup should be done.